JRKaran7/Art_Of_Storytelling_SA/README.md

 • Music dominates as the most-produced content category, surpassing News & Politics, Entertainment, and Gaming, highlighting its widespread influence and continuous demand in digital media. <br>
 • Content creation peaked in 2014, reaching its highest number of video uploads, followed by a significant decline, indicating a potential shift in platform trends or content strategies post-2014. <br>
 • Entertainment and Music categories have the highest number of trailers, indicating strong promotional efforts in these genres to attract audience engagement.

+#### Limitations:
+• **Lack of Real-Time Insights:** The dashboard presents historical data but does not offer real-time tracking of influencer performance, which is crucial for fast-changing platforms like YouTube. <br>
+• **Limited Granularity:** The data does not provide deeper insights into engagement metrics like watch time, likes, comments, and shares, which are critical for understanding audience interaction beyond follower count.
+#### Future Scope:
+• **AI-Based Predictive Analytics:** Implementing machine learning models to predict influencer growth trends, engagement rates, and potential category shifts could enhance decision-making. <br>
+• **Integration with Multiple Platforms:** Expanding the dashboard to include insights from platforms like Instagram, TikTok, and Twitch could provide a more comprehensive view of influencer success across social media.

 ### Dashboard Image
 ![Dashboard 1 (7)](https://github.com/user-attachments/assets/68058119-2c1e-499d-a21b-c60b6aa330a0)